swan-cern/help/docs/condor/execute_and_monitor.md

 In order to monitor the progress of the distributed execution, the Dask JupyterLab extension provides a dashboard.
 Multiple tabs with different kinds of information can be opened as part of such a dashboard: task graph that represents the analysis workflow, progress bars for the different task types, task stream that shows an execution trace of the analysis tasks, CPU / memory utilisation in the workers used in the workers, etc. Instructions on how to configure the layout of the Dask dashboard can be found [here](https://github.com/dask/dask-labextension?tab=readme-ov-file#configuring-a-default-layout).

 ![][condor_execute_and_monitor]

+[condor_execute_and_monitor]: ../images/condor_execute_and_monitor.png "Monitoring of the execution of an analysis with the Dask dashboard"